 Yes.
 Your friends, family and supporters can come to the hearing.
 You can call them as witnesses to speak on your behalf.
 But it's the quality of the argument that's important - not the number of people at the hearing.

-Will I be asked questions?
+Can I ask questions?